HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 The [_Push API_](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) allows web applications to receive messages from a server regardless of whether the application was in the foreground.
 Developers can send asynchronous notifications and updates to users who opt in, giving them meaningful updates and a nudge to reengage with an application.

 Web applications must also have a service worker to receive push notifications from a server.
-From within the service worker, push notifications can be subscribed to using the [`PushManager.subscribe()`](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe).
+From within the service worker, push notifications can be subscribed to using the [`PushManager.subscribe()`](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) method.

 The Push API is available on modern versions of Chrome, Edge, and Firefox.